dfsp-spirit/fsbrain/README.md

 ### System dependencies

-A *system dependency* is a **non-R** software that is needed by a package.
+A *system dependency* is a **non-R** software that is needed for the installation of a package.
 System dependencies cannot be installed automatically using the R package system, so you need to install them manually or using the package manager of your operating system.

 The *fsbrain* package itself does not have any system dependencies, however, it uses *rgl* for rendering.
 You can check the *SystemRequirements* section on the [rgl page at CRAN](https://CRAN.R-project.org/package=rgl) for the full list of rgl dependencies or read on.